cyberway/cyberway.documentation/devportal/system_contracts/cyber.domain_contract.md

   * to create domain name by a winner of the domain name auction;
   * to create a sub-domain name by the owner of a direct parent domain.

-The smart contract account `cyber.domain` must be privileged or have a permission to transfer funds from `cyber.namesaccount` (in case of a refund).
+The smart contract account `cyber.domain` must be privileged or have a permission to transfer funds from `cyber.names` account (in case of a refund).
 Upon completion of this action, the `creator` account becomes the owner of the created domain name.

 ## Declarations of the names used in transactions
 It is not enough for one domain name to define a user name.
 The matter is, the user name is linked to both the owner account and the domain account (usually, it is a smart contract) and has a structure of the form `name@domain`.
 The domain part defines a scope for the `name`.
 The accounts with the same name can exist in different scopes.
 There are several variants that support `username` data and allow a textual representation of a user name to match an account name.